to March 2021

 Marisol received a BA in Audiovisual Communication at Universidad de Palermo, Buenos Aires and a Masters in Fashion Photography at the University of the Arts, London.
 She has exhibited across Europe, Argentina and Bolivia and her work has been featured internationally.
 She was recently selected as one of the recipients of the 2020 Michael Reichmann’s Project Grant.

-Exhibited, published in places as Verzasca Foto Festival (CH), Finalist in Emergentes International Photography Award-Encontros da Imagen (PT), Valongo Festival Intl.
-Da Imagen (BR), Yet-Magazine (CH), PHEspaña (ES), 20Fotógrafos (MX), SCAN PhotoBooks (ES), Ojo de Pez (ES) etc. Twice awarded scholarship by the National Art Fund (AR).
+His works have been awarded and exhibited on different platforms such as; the Archive of Documentary Arts Collection Award at Duke University (US), Phmuseum Days (IT), Verzasca Foto Festival (CH), Emergentes International Photography Award-Encontros da Imagen (PT), Valongo Festival Da Imagen (BR), Yet-Magazine (CH), PHEspaña (ES), SCAN PhotoBooks (ES), Ojo de Pez (ES).
+Twice awarded grants by the National Arts Fund (AR).

 Wenkai Wang, born in 1996, originally from China, is a New York